-As outlined in Section D.2.ii (p.
-10) of this NOFO, all applicants must provide a Project Narrative of no more than ten (10) total pages with margins no less than one-half inch (0.5") using Arial, Calibri, Times New Roman, or a similar font of size no less than eleven (11) points in order to be considered for funding.
+All applicants must provide a Project Narrative of no more than ten (10) total pages with margins no less than one-half inch (0.5") using Arial, Calibri, Times New Roman, or a similar font of size no less than eleven (11) points in order to be considered for funding.
 Material beyond the tenth page will not be read or considered.
 Applicants are strongly encouraged to provide a clear and concise narrative that includes a compelling justification for the project and articulates a clearly defined regional economic gap, how the proposed project will uniquely meet this need, and the expected outcome(s) that will result from the proposed project.
 Lengthy applications will not receive greater consideration.
-A competitive application will contain the following elements in the Project Narrative: